benmvp/slides/2024/connecttech/nextjs.md

 NOTES:

-- But then with Next 13 (October 2022) Next introduced the App Router
+- But then with Next 13 (2 years ago now) Next introduced the App Router
 - It ultimately generates the same types of pages
-  - But it improves the Developer Experience for sophisticated layouts & routes
+  - But it improves the DevEx for more sophisticated layouts & routes
-- With Next 14 (October 2023) it became ready for primetime
+- And with Next 14 (last year) it became ready for primetime
 - So I want to take our remaining time to showcase a few of the more popular rendering strategies

+---

+**BUILD DEMO APP!!!!**

 =====